A Complete Study Guide for Personal Training Certification

 There are many tips and tricks for studying for your personal trainer certification exam.
-Here, we’ll share some of the topics included in these exams, tips for remembering information, and common strategies our ISSA students use for studying.
+Here, we’ll share some of the topics included in these exams.
+We’ll also cover tips for remembering information and common strategies ISSA students use for studying.

 What is the Personal Trainer Certification Exam?

-To become a certified personal trainer, your knowledge on the topics of anatomy, physiology, exercise science, sports medicine, and fitness nutrition need to be tested.
+To become a certified personal trainer, your knowledge of anatomy, physiology, exercise science, sports medicine, and fitness nutrition must be tested.
 That is where the personal trainer certification exam comes in.
 It assesses your level of knowledge in different areas to make sure you’ve got what it takes to safely work with clients.

 Unfortunately, the fitness industry is not currently regulated.
 That means anyone can call themselves a personal trainer—even without cracking a textbook—and sell personal fitness programs to clients.